Offline mode

 7. Could this just be friction?

-9. When should I stop watching and start testing?
+9. When should I stop looking and start testing?

 10. Why does this feel so scary even if it’s probably nothing?

-Because sexual health anxiety hits deep.
-It’s tied to shame, trust, permanence, and the fear of consequences.
-A small patch of red skin can trigger big narratives.
-The goal isn’t to dismiss the fear, it’s to slow it down and match it against biology.
-Your body follows patterns.
-When you understand them, panic loses volume.
+Because sexual health anxiety is an issue that reaches deep inside us.
+It’s an issue of shame, trust, permanence, and consequences.
+A small patch of red skin can lead to big stories.
+The point is not to minimize the fear, but rather to slow it down and measure it against the science of biology.
+Your body is made of patterns, and when you grasp those patterns, the fear is muted.

 You Deserve Clarity, Not Catastrophic Thinking